State: Southern Nationalities, Nations, and People’s Region

 Variety: Bourbon, Typica, Heirloom varieties

-ABOUT ARORESA (with thanks to Melbourne Coffee Merchants)
+ABOUT HADESO (with thanks to Melbourne Coffee Merchants)

-The washing station sits at 1,856m above sea level, in the steep foothills of the Bale Mountain Range.
-Coffee is delivered daily to Aroresa by between 650-750 local coffee growers.
+Coffee is delivered daily to Hadeso by around 850 small local coffee growers.
 The majority of these families farm organically on tiny plots of land, which average just 2–5 hectares in size.
 Coffee is their main cash crop and grows alongside food crops of corn, grain and bananas, under the shade of native Birbira, Wanza, and Acacia trees.
-The average elevation of the farms in this region is very high – around 1,900–2,000m above sea level – and this, combined region’s cool is ideal for the slow ripening of coffee cherries, leading to denser beans and a sweeter, more complex cup profile.
+The average elevation of the farms in this region is very high – around 1,900–2,050m above sea level – and this, combined region’s cool temperatures, is ideal for the slow ripening of coffee cherries, leading to denser beans and a sweeter, more complex cup profile.

 This coffee lot was produced as part of Testi’s quality improvement initiative, Premium Cherry Selection (PCS).
 Launched in 2018, the Premium Cherry Selection program ensures that best practices are used for growing, harvesting and processing the coffee cherry.
 Through the program, Testi pay a premium to farmers who pick and deliver only the ripest cherries from their farms.
 Coffees produced as part of the program represent the highest quality and cleanest cup profile available from the washing station and wider region.